A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Study design

 \subsubsection{Experimental Setup}

-We implemented our ranking models using the RL algorithms of the selected frameworks.
-We used the OpenAI Gym library \cite{1606.01540:1606.01540} to mimic the CI environment using logs execution and relied on the implementation of the RL algorithms provided by the Stable-baselines2 \cite{hill2019stable}, Keras-rl \cite{framework:plappert2016kerasrl} and Tensorforce \cite{schaarschmidt2018lift} frameworks.
-Regarding the APFD and NRPA metrics, for each dataset, we performed several experiments that correspond to the three pairwise, listwise and pointwise ranking models.
-It should be noted that the applicability of the RL algorithms is restricted by the type of their action space.
-The pairwise and listwise ranking models involve five experiments for each data set, one for each RL framework with RL algorithms that can support a discrete action space (i.e., DQN-SB, DQN-KR, DQN-TF, A2C-SB, A2C-TF).
-Similarly, the point-ranking model involves five experiments for each dataset, one for each RL framework with RL algorithms that can support a continuous action space (i.e., DDPG-SB, DDPG-KR, DDPG-TF, A2C-SB, A2C-TF).
-We reused the results of \cite{bagherzadeh2021reinforcement} regarding the Stable-baselines framework without repeating their experiments.
-The total number of experiments is thus $96$.
+We implemented our ranking models using the DRL algorithms of the selected frameworks.
+We used the OpenAI gym library \cite{1606.01540:1606.01540} to mimic the CI environment using logs execution and relied on the implementation of the DRL algorithms provided by the Stable-baselines2 \cite{hill2019stable}, Keras-rl \cite{framework:plappert2016kerasrl} and Tensorforce \cite{schaarschmidt2018lift} frameworks.
+Stable-baselines2 is used here as it was originally used by Bagherzadeh et al. \cite{bagherzadeh2021reinforcement}.
+In any case, Stable-baselines2 and Stable-baselines3 provide for their implemented DRL algorithms the same hyperparameters.
+Moreover, to make sure Stable-baselines3 meets the performance of Stable-baselines2, its developers conducted experiments\footnote{\url{https://stable-baselines3.readthedocs.io/en/master/guide/migration.html}} to assess the performance of its implemented DRL algorithms and found them equivalent.
+So, a performance drop should not be expected by using either one of them.
+When applicable, we employ the default hyperparameters values of Stable-baselines2 for the experiments similarly to the original work \cite{bagherzadeh2021reinforcement}.
+Specifically, the architecture of the DNN model, the learning rate and the discount factor have the same values among all experiments.
+The details of all hyperparameters settings are documented in the replication package \cite{replication-package}.
+Regarding the APFD and NRPA metrics, for each dataset, we performed several experiments that correspond to the two pairwise and pointwise ranking models.
+It should be noted that the applicability of the DRL algorithms is restricted by the type of their action space.
+The pairwise ranking model involves seven experiments for each data set, one for each DRL framework with DRL algorithms that can support a discrete action space (i.e., DQN-SB, DQN-KR, DQN-TF, A2C-SB, A2C-TF, PPO-TF, PPO-SB).
+Similarly, the pointwise-ranking model involves seven experiments for each dataset, one for each DRL framework with DRL algorithms that can support a continuous action space (i.e., DDPG-SB, DDPG-KR, DDPG-TF, A2C-SB, A2C-TF,PPO-TF, PPO-SB).
 The training process begins with training an agent by replaying the execution logs from the first cycle, followed by evaluating the trained agent on the second cycle.
 Then the logs from the second run are replayed to improve the agent, and so on.